 The dropout voltage of a regulator is defined as the minimum input-to-output differential required to stay within 2% of the nominal output voltage.
-The LP3963/LP3966 use an internal MOSFET with an Rds(on) of 240m Ω (typically).
 For CMOS LDOs, the dropout voltage is the product of the load current and the Rds(on) of the internal MOSFET.